Mid-Atlantic Skateboard Series

 The Mid-Atlantic Skateboard Series is a skateboarding competition series started by former pro skateboarder Curt Kimbel.
 The series has been running every summer since 2003 and usually runs from July until late August.
 The series is meant to attract amateur skateboarders from all over the mid-Atlantic.
 Its format is quite simple.
 The contest tours skateparks in Maryland and Virginia nearly every weekend for about 6 weeks.
 Prizes are awarded to anyone who places 4th or higher in a variety of divisions.
 The points for each place are 5th Place-500, 4th place-750, 3rd place-800, 2nd place-900, and 1st place-1000.
 At the series finale (always in St. Mary's County), the points are tallied up for each skater and their overall points are matched against others to determine an overall placing for each division.
 Prizes for overall winners have varied by year.
 Most of the years the contest has been held, the divisions were divided into ages and also included divisions for longboarders, women, and up to 3 street divisions.
-The Contests are well known for their laid back community feel and their variety of sponsors.
 Since its beginning, portions of the contest have been filmed and aired on Concretewave TV – a program on FUEL TV.
 With the exception of the first year, fees are $20 per contest.
 The event benefits the Surfrider Foundation.
 As of 2006 it is the largest contest series on the east coast.